pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/Next.js/Next.js + WordPress/troubleshooting.md

 1. Ensure the `WPGRAQPHQL_URL` environment variable is set and contains the correct endpoint
 2. Ensure the `WP GraphQL` plugin is activated on WordPress

+## Disabling the Decoupled Kit Health Check

+After you begin editing content in your WordPress CMS, you may find the `@pantheon-systems/decoupled-kit-health-check` unnecessary.
+If you would like to remove it from the build step, follow the steps below:

+1. In a text editor, open the `package.json`
+2. Find the `"scripts"` and remove `"decoupled-kit-health-check": "npx --prefer-offline @pantheon-systems/decoupled-kit-health-check wordpress"`
+3. Edit the `"build"` script and remove `npm run decoupled-kit-health-check && ` from the beginning of the script
+4. Find the `"devDependencies"` and remove `@pantheon-systems/decoupled-kit-health-check`, Or in a terminal, run `npm rm @pantheon-systems/decoupled-kit-health-check`